 Offer a sip of water every half-hour or so.

 You will notice that the more active your child is, the more they will drink down the water.
 Don’t worry about offering too much; just like with eating, your child should be in control of her own intake.
 However, avoid letting your child having free reign to walk around with the cup at all times.
 Make it a habit to offer them a drink every time you take a drink.
-And if you aren’t drinking enough water throughout the day, remember to offer a sip about every half-hour.
+And if you aren’t drinking enough water throughout the day, remember yourself to drink a good amount about every half-hour.

 I wish you the best health and happiness for you little one.